-34. At the Joint Convention's Preparatory Meeting held on 10-14 December 2001 in accordance with Article 29 of the Convention, the mechanism was set out for establishing Country Groups for Review Meetings.
-It was decided that:

-- (a) the membership of Country Groups should not be such as to represent particular geographical areas; - (b) the number of groups for a particular Review Meeting will be decided at the corresponding Organizational Meeting, taking into account the number of Contracting Parties;

-- (c) in order to achieve sufficient breadth of experience to promote both effective and efficient discussion, each group should contain approximately equal numbers of Contracting Parties with experience of the management of spent fuel and radioactive waste associated with nuclear power plants; - (d) the means adopted for ensuring this is to rank Contracting Parties by the number of their nuclear power reactors that have achieved criticality, including those that are being decommissioned and those that have completed decommissioning in accordance with the definition in the Convention, and within that, alphabetically in English.
-These Contracting Parties are then distributed among the Country Groups, with the Contracting Party having the most power reactors in the first group, the Contracting Party having the next highest number of power reactors in the second group, and so on.
-When all the groups have been allocated a Contracting Party with nuclear power reactors, the distribution process starts again but in the reverse sequence of Country Groups, continuing to work through all the Contracting Parties with nuclear power reactors in descending order of the number of their power reactors; - (e) the distribution between the Country Groups of the Contracting Parties without nuclear power reactors should be made on an alphabetical basis, continuing the process from where it stopped for the Contracting Parties referred to in paragraph 34 (d).
+- 34. The mechanism for establishing Country Groups is herein set out: - (a) The membership of Country Groups should not be such as to represent particular geographical areas; - (b) the number of groups for a particular Review Meeting will be decided at the corresponding Organizational Meeting, taking into account the number of the Contracting Parties; - (c) in order to achieve sufficient breadth of experience to promote both effective and efficient discussion, each group should contain approximately equal numbers of the Contracting Parties with experience of the management of spent fuel and radioactive waste associated with nuclear power plants; - the means adopted for ensuring this is to rank Contracting Parties by the number of their (d) nuclear power reactors that have achieved criticality, including those that are being decommissioned and those that have completed decommissioning in accordance with the definition in the Convention, and within that, alphabetically in English.
+These Contracting Parties shall be categorized as "Power Reactor Contracting Parties".
+The "Power Reactor Contracting Parties" shall then be subcategorized into "Power Reactor Group A" and "Power Reactor Group B".
+The "Power Reactor Group A" subcategory shall consist of the first half of the ranked "Power Reactor Contracting Parties", i.e., half of the "Power Reactor Contracting Parties" that have the highest number of nuclear reactors.
+The "Power Reactor Group B" subcategory shall consist of the second half of the ranked "Power Reactor Contracting Parties", i.e., half of the "Power Reactor Contracting Parties" that have the lowest number of nuclear reactors.
+Where the number of "Power Reactor Contracting Parties" is odd, the "Power Reactor Group A" subcategory shall contain one more Contracting Party than the "Power Reactor Group B" subcategory.
+The "Power Reactor Group A" Contracting Parties will be randomly assigned into Country Groups starting with the first row of Country Group 1, moving left to right, and then the second row of Country Group 1, moving left to right, continuing to work through all the "Power Reactor Group A" Contracting Parties until exhausted.
+The process will then continue but with the "Power Reactor Group B" subcategory.
+To be randomly assigned, all Contracting Parties' country names in the category that is being assigned shall be placed in a hat and drawn at random, until exhausted, by the President.
+Assigned country names will not be returned to the hat. - (e) Contracting Parties that do not have nuclear power reactors, but that have research reactors that have achieved criticality including those that are being decommissioned and those that have completed decommissioning in accordance with the definition in the Convention shall be categorized as "Research Reactor Contracting Parties".
+The distribution of "Research Reactor Contracting Parties" shall be made on an alphabetical basis, continuing the process from where it stopped for the Contracting Parties referred to in paragraph 34 (d).
+This should start with a randomly selected letter and then the use of the first letter of each Contracting Party's country name, spelt in English. - (f) All other Contracting Parties shall be categorized as "All other Contracting Parties".
+The distribution of "All other Contracting Parties" shall be made on an alphabetical basis, continuing the process from where it stopped for the Contracting Parties referred to in paragraph 34 (e).
 This should start with a randomly selected letter and then the use of the first letter of each Contracting Party's country name, spelt in English.